Skip to main content

 $$Gratuity = \frac{15 \times 80{,}000 \times 8}{26} = ₹3{,}69{,}231$$

-If her service was 8 years and 7 months, it rounds up to 9 years (any fraction over 6 months rounds up).
-If it was 8 years and 5 months, it stays at 8 years.
+Now the rounding rule: if her service was 8 years and 7 months, it rounds up to 9 years — any fraction over 6 months counts as a full year.
+If it was 8 years and 5 months, it stays at 8.
+Plan your exit date accordingly.

 Tax Treatment Under Section 10(10)

-Gratuity received is tax-exempt up to the lowest of these three amounts:
+Gratuity is exempt from tax up to the lowest of:

-Any amount above this is added to your taxable income in the year you receive it.
+Any amount above this gets added to your taxable income for that year.

 Government Employees

-Central and state government employees get full exemption regardless of amount — no ₹20L cap.
+Central and state government employees get full exemption — no ₹20L cap applies to them.

 Non-Covered Employees